• Loading results...

 • What decision was made?
 If not, why not?

-3. Program Directors will use a four-part grading rubric (see below) to select one fellow’s narrative to move on for final judging by the CardioSmart/Patient Voice Team:
+3. The CardioSmart Team will use a four-part grading rubric (see below) to select the winners:

 1. Demonstrates an understanding of the 5 steps of shared decision-making